rchikhi/2022-pangenome-aws/PartB.md

 Already this step takes much time (a few dozens of minutes at least), so we'll skip ahead and download the alignment directoy:

     aws s3 --no-sign-request cp s3://human-pangenomics/T2T/CHM13/assemblies/alignments/chm13.draft_v1.1.pcrfree.bam .

+Note however that this download will fail because the file is 250 GB large and we only have allocated a 30 GB disk space for our instance, 23 GB of which is used by the reads we just download.
+This is a valuable lession that properly dimensioning your cloud instance is critical!
+Yet, there are many ways to fix this (which we won't see here), such as redimensioning volumes and adding extra volumes.